The eastern coast of the Ohrid Lake

 The dwellings were rebuilt of earth and straws and had rectangular or circular forms.
 All of them grouped around a large open space (similar to the modern public squares).
 Most of the reconstructed dwellings had an earth oven built directly on the floor and a separate place for sleeping – furbished with furs and mats.
 In some houses, there was a loom with a straw weaving in the main room.
 But no matter what, each dwelling had a floor trap through which the inhabitants fished directly from the waters of the lake.
 The shutters of the windows or doors were made of straw rolls, with rope weaved at their edges.
 Uphill, a Roman fortress had been rebuilt, overlooking the lake.

-I followed the Ohrid shore and continued to drive toward Trpejca, the last real fishing village from the area.
+I followed the Ohrid eastern shore and continued to drive toward Trpejca, the last real fishermen village from the area.
 The houses from Trpejca crammed on the steep slope of the mountain that ended right in a narrow pebbled beach.
 After I parked my car on the main road, I walked down a line of steps toward the center of the village, which actually was a group of villas, restaurants, and terraces with lake and beach view.
 Eventually, I had lunch at the Ribar Restaurant, from where I could watch the pristine azure waters of the lake.
 When I turned back to my car, a local man strove to rent me his flat with beach view, but he didn’t think of dropping the price.
 He offered me a freshly-cut rose from his garden, though.

 From Trpejca I headed to the border with Albania, to the famous monastery of Sveti Naum.
 There tourist ships coming from Ohrid town docked in the small port of the monastery.
-The XVIth-century monastery was a real tourist industry, with several restaurants, its own hotel, and dozens of souvenir shops.
+The 16th-century monastery was a real tourist industry, with several restaurants, its own hotel, and dozens of souvenir shops.
 The Byzantine church with apparent brick sat in the middle of a large courtyard full of blue peacocks.
 It had a beautiful panorama of the small harbor, but it lacked the atmosphere of a monastic lifestyle, which probably took place only in the private spaces and not during the visiting hours.
-I turned down the unreasonable expensive boatmen and walked to the springs of the Crn Drim River on my own.
+I turned down the unreasonable expensive boatmen and chose to walk to the springs of the Crn Drim River on my own.
 The springs appeared from the ground close to two chapels and flowed into the Ohrid Lake just in front of the monastery.

 After I left the monastery of St. Naum, I tried to stay at the Ljubanista campground overnight.
 The camping was not officially open and the guard didn’t allow me to pitch my tent on their beach.
 I quickly booked a super-room with balcony overlooking the mountains at Villa Lile and returned to Peštani.
 There, Boris – a Macedonian with blue eyes, welcomed me with a smile and offered me a milk-coffee while I was playing with their little kitten which fell asleep in my arms.